lamonre/MVTEC-Stats-Project1/README.md

     * Victor: Temperature

 ### Countries:
-* 10 first country/continent with more cases of Covid per million (from the first date register in the DB)
+* 10 first countries per continent, with more cases of Covid per million (from the first date register in the DB)

 ### Our variables:
 #### Qualitative: